VishwaS719/interactive-rating-component-main/README.md

 # interactive-rating-component-main
 This is a nice, small project to practice handling user interactions and updating the DOM.
 Perfect for anyone who has learned the basics of JavaScript!

+- View the optimal layout for the app depending on their device's screen size
+- See hover states for all interactive elements on the page
+- Select and submit a number rating
+- See the "Thank you" card state after submitting a rating